mariorodeghiero/mariorodeghiero-blog/posts/2015-03-07-json-server.md

 <img src="../static/assets/img/screenShot-json-server.png" alt="screen-Shot App.js"/>

 ## Result

 Now, if we look at the "React App" page, we will have the following result.
 <img src="../static/assets/img/ScreenShot-json-server-1.png" alt="screen-Shot Result"/>

 ## Conclusion

 By following the steps in this article, you can create an excellent development environment with ReactJS and jSON SERVER for your applications.
-The theme used in the code, I created inspired by "Vue.js" and you can install in "VS_Code", searching for <a class="link" href="https://mariorodeghiero.com/vue-theme/" target="_blank">"Vue Theme"</a>.
+The theme used in the code, I created inspired by "Vue.js" and you can install in "VS_Code", searching for <a href="https://github.com/mariorodeghiero/vue-theme-vscode">"Vue Theme"</a>.

 Thanks!!!